Research Funding Priorities

 Studies should be designed to inform decision making about the design of and/or the need for subsequent investigations.
 Important areas of investigation include examination of pharmacology, bioavailability, and ADME (absorption, distribution, metabolism, and excretion) of biologically based interventions; optimizing dosing of all types of CAM interventions; refinement and validation of outcome measures (including patient-reported outcomes that are particularly relevant to CAM modalities); optimizing control groups, masking strategies, and other methodological enhancements; obtaining preliminary data on safety and efficacy; and conducting early phase clinical investigations to elucidate mechanisms of action and to test models.

 In general phase III clinical trials will be supported under the cooperative agreement mechanism after careful consideration by NCCAM Staff.
-Investigators interested in proposing phase III studies are strongly encouraged to contact a relevant NCCAM Program Officer.
+Investigators interested in proposing phase III studies are strongly encouraged to contact a relevant NCCAM Program Director.